 A seven-course tasting menu awaited, accompanied by a wine flight – the banquet costs £95, and the wine flight is an additional £50 per person.
 We started with snacks of smoked eel wrapped in caviar and Granny Smith custard, cheese sable, black fillet, and a beef-filled tart, all exquisitely prepared.

+Then we enjoyed an appetiser of sourdough bread served with Ampersand butter, washed down with a glass of Pierre Mignon champagne.
 Next, we enjoyed salt-baked beetroot with goat’s curd and pumpkin seeds, washed down with Sauvignon Blanc.
 This was followed by a grilled Cornish Mackerel with avocado and lime dukkah, accompanied by an Albarino.
 This satiated us before the main course of honey-glazed duck breast, accompanied by a Carignan and Chicory, Gnocchi and Celeriac.

+A British and French cheese plate is an optional course, priced at an additional £14 to share.
 The pre-dessert of Rose Geranium, Lychee, and Coconut was a light, delicious way to clear the palate and featured small beads that burst in your mouth.
+Then the final piece was the Chocolate Delice with Clementine, washed down with a Monbazillac, and to finish were Petit Fours.
+Potts’ passion for refinement runs through the seven-course tasting menu,

 That sense of calm extends beyond the plate.
 Guests dine while taking in sweeping views across the Severn Valley, an experience Abbot describes as central to his cooking philosophy.
 Alongside the intimate 1919 Restaurant, the Davieses are expanding with a forthcoming Brasserie – a more relaxed space offering elevated comfort dishes, including a refined Cottage Pie made with slow-cooked beef shin and a light, secret mousse.
-It has twice been awarded Worcestershire Restaurant of the Year, and it featured in the Michelin Guide 2025.
+It has been twice awarded Worcestershire Restaurant of the Year twice and featured in the Michelin Guide 2025.
+The team has earned three AA Rosettes.

 But we were here for the fitness, too, and after breakfast we pulled on our hiking boots, walked in the hills, witnessed the most spectacular sunrise worthy of the Chronicles of Narnia, filled our lungs, and got in our daily steps.
 It was a clear day, and we planned to walk all the way up to the ridge at the hill’s summit.
 From here all is peaceful, and well, if you are looking for a winter soujourn, this is the place to come – where only wellness and mindfulness exist, and the cacophony of the world can be drowned out.